Ericsson-LMF/IoT-Gateway/README.md

 * Maven 3.0.4
 * Java 1.8.0_05

-Ii is assumed that any host platform that supports Java 1.8 or later and Maven 3.0.4 or later would be fine.
+It is assumed that any host platform with Java 1.8 or later and Maven 3.0.4 or later will be fine.

 ### Building the bare bones project